 - Be the only person that interviews the candidate.

 If you want to attract and hire an “A” player, it’ll take commitment to build a high quality hiring process.

 First, start with the “C” player list above and fix everything you’re doing wrong there.

-Second, interview the candidate over more than one session or day.
+Second, interview every candidate over more than once.
 This lets you think about the candidate’s answers.
 It gives you a chance to follow up on any concerns you may have before hiring the wrong person.

 Third, brand your hiring process so that it attracts “A” players.
 High quality candidates want to know how they’re going to contribute and grow in the role.
 High quality candidates don’t want to play for just any team.
 They know they’re good and they want to be on a team full of equals.
 They’re free agents, and you need to realize that.
 The “A” player wants the best opportunity, so be prepared to talk about how you’re going to challenge them.

 When an “A” player looks at the list of the companies on their resume they want to see a list of the best companies in their respective industries.
 Be prepared to show how your company is the best and that you have the best management team.
 If you’re not currently the best, be prepared to explain how you are quickly becoming the best, and be specific.

 Fourth, take a look at the core of your selection process.
 There are several elements that should be present in a good hiring process.
 A high quality process has a behavioral interview session, digs in to the candidate’s experiences, looks for personal themes and trends, and reveals the candidate’s technical gaps and abilities.

 Are you doing those things?